 Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 After years of persuading us that Fossil (Natural) Gas is ‘the clean fossil fuel,’ the gas companies have come up with a new campaign.
-This campaign is designed to convince us that they have a new improved replacement for natural gas: just as the misnomer for fossil gas is ‘natural’ gas, creating the impression of a benign, even healthful fuel, so the new term ‘Renewable Natural Gas’ creates the impression of a fuel that is environmentally benign, or even healthful.
-It is not!
+This campaign is designed to convince us that they have a new improved replacement for natural gas: just as the misnomer for fossil gas is ‘natural’ gas, creating the impression of a benign, even healthful fuel, so the new terms ‘Renewable Natural Gas’ and Green Hydrogen create the impression of a fuel that is environmentally benign, or even healthful.
+They are, however, no panacea!

 Note that this discussion is not about CNG (Compressed Natural Gas) used as a transportation fuel and for other purposes.
-CNG is simply gas (whether shale-fracked fossil gas or synthetic RNG or biogas that is transported in and released from high pressure containers for combustion.
-CNG suffers from all the drawbacks of the basic fossil gas or RNG.
+CNG is simply gas (whether shale-fracked fossil gas or RNG / biogas) that is transported in and released from high pressure containers for combustion.
+CNG suffers from all the drawbacks of the basic fossil gas or RNG that is compressed.

 Fossil Gas Basics in Brief: